ZhihaoWu95/ZhihaoWu95.github.io/_publications/DepthfakePro.md

 collection: publications
 category: manuscripts
 permalink: /publication/DepthfakePro
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper introduce a pratical adversarial patch that can fool the commercial face athentication systems.'
 date: 2024-8-19
 venue: 'IEEE Transactions on Dependable and Secure Computing'
 slidesurl: 'None'